jupyter/nbgrader/README.md

     pip install nbgrader

 ### nbgrader extensions
-You may then install the nbgrader toolbar extension for Jupyter notebook.
+You may then install the nbgrader extensions for Jupyter notebook.
 This will install both the *create assignment* toolbar extension and *assignment list* notebook server extension:

     nbgrader extension install